Microsoft

-In this MarketFoolery podcast, host Chris Hill and Motley Fool Director of Small Cap Research Bill Mann talk the u.S.A.And downs of each of those tech powerhouses and positioned their current conditions in context for buyers.
-They also reflect on the unpleasant income loss Tesla (NASDAQ: TSLA) just mentioned for Q1 and dig into the historical past on the bidding war among Chevron and Occidental Petroleum for Anadarko Petroleum
+In this MarketFoolery podcast, host Chris Hill and Motley Fool Director of Small Cap Research Bill Mann talk about the U.S.A.And downs of each tech powerhouse and positioned their current conditions in context for buyers.
+They also reflect on the unpleasant income loss Tesla (NASDAQ: TSLA) just mentioned for Q1 and dig into the historical past of the bidding war between Chevron and Occidental Petroleum for Anadarko Petroleum.

 Chris Hill: It’s Thursday, April 25.
 Welcome to Market Foolery!
 I’m Chris Hill.
 Joining me in the studio… Bill Mann.
-I paused due to the fact mad props to Bill Mann for being right here inside the studio, and mad props to our man behind the glass, Dan Boyd, for being there, because both were up past due ultimate night time looking a double-additional time hockey game.
+I paused due to mad props to Bill Mann for being right here inside the studio and our man behind the glass, Dan Boyd, for being there because both were up past due ultimate night time looking at a double-additional time hockey game.

 Bill Mann: Yes, that did not exercise session the manner that the Washington Capitals enthusiasts could wish.
-I changed into the sport with my son, who was a educate damage this morning at six when I woke him up to ship him to high school.
-One, the Carolina Hurricanes gained the sport; they won the sport not too long before he had to rise up to go to school.
-All credit score to Carolina.
+I changed into the sport with my son, who was educated damaged this morning at six when I woke him up to ship him to high school.
+One, the Carolina Hurricanes gained the sport; they won the sport not too long before he had to rise to go to school.
+All credit scores to Carolina.
 It changed into a first-rate sport!
 There’s no doubt who… Is this a sports activities display?
 Let’s do a sports display!
-Let’s simply wreck into sports!
+Let’s wreck into sports!
 There’s no question who the better crew turned into last night time.

-Hill: We might do greater sports activities if there has been nothing occurring.
-There’s definitely lots!
+Hill: We might do greater sports activities if nothing has occurred.
+There’s lots!

 Mann: [laughs] That’s proper!
 I turned into about to apologize.
 Yes.
 We’re no longer precisely for want of filler today.

+Hill: Yeah.
+We’ve been given Microsoft, we’ve been given Tesla, we have been given a captivating drama playing out in the oil industry, and we can get to all that.
 But we can begin with Facebook.
 Shares of Facebook are up 5% this morning.
 Record highs for their quarterly profits and revenue.
-I become reading some of the coverage this morning, I turned into looking some of it on CNBC, and I turned into reminded of the way private enjoy with a publicly traded business enterprise can shade the way we think in bad methods.
+I read some of the coverage this morning.
+Looked at some of it on CNBC and was reminded of how private enjoyment with a publicly traded business enterprise can shade the way we think in bad ways.

-Mann: Can we go a little bit of an exceptional direction on this?
+Mann: Can we go a bit of an exceptional direction on this?

 Hill: Sure.